PESP and Manufactured Housing Action have released the Private Equity Manufactured Housing Tracker

 Private Equity Backing: Blackstone spent almost $1 billion to acquire manufactured home parks between 2018 and 2020 and operates them through its Treehouse Communities platform.
 [50]

-Park Ownership: Blackstone currently owns at least 70 mobile home and RV parks with almost 13,000 lots.
+Park Ownership: Blackstone currently owns at least 70 mobile home and RV parks with over 13,000 lots.

 • More than 80% of the lots are in Arizona and Florida.